fizalihsan/fizalihsan.github.io/source/technology/db-performance.md

 In addition to the search-key value and row pointer, an index can contain include columns, which are non-indexed columns in the indexed row.
 Such columns might make it possible for the optimizer to get required information only from the index, without accessing the table itself.

+* **Usability**
+  * Indexes are usable (default) or unusable.
+  * An unusable index is not maintained by DML operations and is ignored by the optimizer.
+  * An unusable index can improve the performance of bulk loads.
+  * Instead of dropping an index and later re-creating it, you can make the index unusable and then rebuild it.
+  * Unusable indexes and index partitions do not consume space.
+  * When you make a usable index unusable, the database drops its index segment.
+* **Visibility**
+  * Indexes are visible (default) or invisible.
+  * An invisible index is maintained by DML operations and is not used by default by the optimizer.
+  * Making an index invisible is an alternative to making it unusable or dropping it.
+  * Invisible indexes are especially useful for testing the removal of an index before dropping it or using indexes temporarily without affecting the overall application.

 ## Limitations of Indexes

 Although indexes can reduce access time significantly, they can also have adverse effects on performance.
 Before you create indexes, consider the effects of multiple indexes on disk space and processing time: